agi-brain/xuance/docs/source/documents/api/utils.rst

 Utils
 ======================

-In this part, we provide some
+In this part, we provide some mathematical basic tools for DRL algorithms.

 .. toctree::
     :hidden: